 Our Mother of Sorrows Parish is a wonderful welcoming Family of Faith located in Erie, Pennsylvania.
 Along with St. Casimir, Holy Family and St. Ann in Erie, Pennsylvania, we are a great community with three wonderful places to worship.
 As the People of God, we rejoice in doing our very best to live and love like Christ!
 We are committed to loving God, loving others, and making disciples.
 Founders, long-time parishioners, newcomers, and those visiting the area are all welcome.
 May the Lord’s every blessing be yours today and always!

-From the Desk of Deacon Jerry
+From Deacon Jerry

 Livestreamed Masses throughout the Diocese of Erie: https://www.eriercd.org/livestreammass.html

 Please Remember to pray Bishop Persico's "Prayer in Time of Pandemic" every day at Noon or whenever you can.
 A link to the prayer is at www.ErieRDC.org.

 Please continue to stay safe and healthy.Stay close to our Lord and invite him to walk with you and to come into your heart.